Club: none | Opening: 2011 | Capacity: 34,915 seats

 The Arena Lviv was built to serve as a playing venue for the Euro 2012 Championships.
 Construction started in 2008 and was completed late 2011 at a total cost of UAH 2.29 billion.

-The Arena Lviv officially opened on the 29th of October 2011 with a theatre show.
+The Arena Lviv officially opened on 29 October 2011 with a theater show.
 The first match was played about two weeks later, which was a friendly between the Ukrainian and Austrian national teams (2-1).

 During the Euro 2012 tournament three group matches were played at the stadium.